-Pacific Union College (PUC) is a private Seventh Day Adventist institution in Angwin, which has a population of approximately 3,400.
+Pacific Union College (PUC) is a private Seventh Day Adventist institution in Angwin, which has a small population.
 Campus tours can be seen virtually or may be arranged through its administrative offices.
 If you tour PUC in person, ask to see the study lounge named for Arna Bontemps.
 According to the PUC website at https://www.puc.edu: “…the study lounge in Stauffer [is] ‘a nice central location for both students and faculty to get tea, enjoy conversation, and study.’
 It is named after the most famous poet and novelist to graduate from PUC, Arna Bontemps, whose name fittingly means ‘good times.'”

 Start your visit with this introduction: https://www.puc.edu/virtual-puc-visit.

 Information about the Louisiana home and hometown of Arna Bontemps can be found here: Arna Bontemps in Louisiana.

 PUC is the last stop on the Northern California Author Adventures Trail for those traveling it south-north and can be the first stop for those traveling it north-south, after the Robert Louis Stevenson Museum.

 You must be logged in to post a comment.